camunda-community-hub/camunda-8-connector-csv/README.md

 **Flow functions**

-These functions does not provide any process variable with data, but process CSV file completely and produce a new CSV file.
+These functions do not provide any process variable with data, but process CSV file completely and produce a new CSV file.

 * Merge